drewish/multivac/_posts/2009-03-19-everything-is-an-update.md

 ?>
 ```

-<h3>Batch based update to regenerate PathAuto aliases</h3>
+### Batch based update to regenerate PathAuto aliases
-More elaborate update that uses the BatchAPI to avoid timeouts while regenerating the path aliases for two node types:
+More elaborate update that uses the BatchAPI to avoid timeouts while
+regenerating the path aliases for two node types:

 ``` php
 <?php